By using this site, you agree to the Privacy Policy and Terms of Use.

 An Air Montenegro Embraer aircraft in flight © Anna Zvereva

-What the Codeshare Covers?
+What Does the Codeshare Cover?

-Under the codeshare agreement, Turkish Airlines will place its TK code, the two-letter IATA airline designator code for the carrier between Istanbul and Podgorica and Tivat, improving both airlines connectivity and access to the Balkan market.
+Under the codeshare agreement, Turkish Airlines will place its TK code, the two-letter IATA airline designator code for the carrier between Istanbul and Podgorica and Tivat, improving both of the airlines connectivity and access to the Balkan market.

 Air Montenegro will add its 4O code, used to identify the airline on tickets and booking systems, to Turkish Airlines flights between Turkey and Montenegro, as well as on routes from Istanbul to Dubai and Baku, giving it indirect access to long-haul markets without operating its own long-haul aircraft.